Health & Safety

 We will post on the bulletin board a list of foods that have caused allergic reactions to currently enrolled children.

-For those parents who have children with allergies, it is strongly recommended that you ensure there is a suitable snack for your child - either sent in daily in a back pack or left with the teacher.
-This gives the teacher a safe alternative to use if they are unsure about a particular snack item.
+For those parents who have children with allergies, it is strongly recommended that you ensure there is a suitable snack for your child sent daily.

 If you are providing cake to celebrate a birthday, please let the teacher know in advance.
 This allows the parent of a child with allergies to provide a cake for their child so they are not the only ones not eating cake.